flypenguin/hugo-shortcode-gallery-testsite/content/about.md

 draft: false
 ---

-This page is a demo and test case my hugo lightgallery shortcode.
+This page is a demo and test case my [hugo lightgallery shortcode](https://github.com/flypenguin/hugo-shortcode-gallery).

+The source for this web page is also [on GitHub](https://github.com/flypenguin/hugo-shortcode-gallery-testsite).

 A couple of thanks: